genesiscrew/2025-09-monad/README.md

 # Monad audit details
 - Total Prize Pool: $504,000 in USDC
+  - Warden pool: $500,000 in USDC
     - HM awards: up to $480,000 in USDC
       - If no valid Highs or Mediums are found, the HM pool is $0
     - QA awards: $20,000 in USDC
+ - Judge pool: $4,000 in USDC
   - Judge awards: $3,500 in USDC
   - Scout awards: $500 in USDC
 - [Read our guidelines for more details](https://docs.code4rena.com/competitions)